 Wellesley Housing Authority Board

 Local Housing Authorities are run by a Board of Commissioners made up of residents of the community in which they are located.
 A Local Housing Authority is the principal housing advocate within its community, charged with planning and implementing a balanced housing program.
-In addition to planning, advocacy, and determining the needs of the low-income population, the board has the responsibility for placing the agency’s operations in the context of policy.
+In addition to planning, advocating, and determining the needs of the low-income population, the board has the responsibility of placing the agency’s operations in the context of policy.